Towns in Alaska

 A major tribe of Tlingits first created a village called “Shee Atika” in Southeastern Alaska that later became Sitka.

-Eskimos and Tanaina Indians first established what would become Homer.
+Eskimos and the Tanaina Indians first established what would become Homer.
 In 1889, the town grew because of coal.

 A fur trading post became Seward.